Mariabba/fma-datamining/README.md

 5-Draw your conclusions about the techniques adopted in this analysis.

 N.B.
 When “solving the classification task”, remember, (i) to test, when needed, different criteria for the parameter estimation of the algorithms, and (ii) to evaluate the classifiers (e.g., Accuracy, F1, Lift Chart) in order to compare the results obtained with an imbalanced technique against those obtained from using the “original” dataset.

+Module 2 - Advanced Classification Methods

+1-Solve the classification task defined in Module 1 (or define new ones) with the other classification methods analyzed during the course: Naive Bayes Classifier, Logistic Regression, Rule-based Classifiers, Support Vector Machines, Neural Networks, Ensemble Methods and evaluate each classifier with the techniques presented in Module 1 (accuracy, precision, recall, F1-score, ROC curve).
+Perform hyper-parameter tuning phases and justify your choices.

+2-Besides the numerical evaluation draw your conclusions about the various classifiers, e.g. for Neural Networks: what are the parameter sets or the convergence criteria which avoid overfitting?
+For Ensemble classifiers how the number of base models impacts the classification performance?
+For any classifier which is the minimum amount of data required to guarantee an acceptable level of performance?
+Is this level the same for any classifier?
+What is revealing the feature importance of Random Forests?
+N.B.
+When “solving the classification task”, remember, (i) to test, when needed, different criteria for the parameter estimation of the algorithms, and (ii) to evaluate the classifiers (e.g., Accuracy, F1, Lift Chart) in order to compare the results obtained with an imbalanced technique against those obtained from using the “original” dataset.